 The Rajputs emerged as an important support base of the Mughals under Akbar, and later on under Jahangir and Shah Jahan.

 However, under Aurangzeb, they started feeling alienated and gradually lost their position in administrative setup.

 The Marathas posed a major challenge to the sovereignty of the Mughals under Aurangzeb.

-Deccan states put up a stiff resistance against Mughal expansion plans.
+Deccan states put up stiff resistance against Mughal expansion plans.

-The North-West frontier region was also trouble spot and Mughals had to suppress disturbances.
+The North-West frontier region was also a troubled spot and Mughals had to suppress disturbances.